-Finance & Resources Committee
+Finance, Audit & Risk Committee

-The Finance & Resources Committee is a sub-committee of the Board of Trustees.
-The purpose of the Committee is to scrutinise the finances, recommend the auditors for the year to the Board and review and report on any audit reports that have been completed.
-The Finance & Resources Committee has formally met six times during the period.
+The Finance, Audit & Risk Committee is a sub-committee of the Board of Trustees.
+The purpose of the Committee is to: scrutinise the finances; recommend the auditors for the year to the Board; monitor and report on the Trust's Risk Register; and review and report on any audit reports that have been completed.
+The Finance, Audit & Risk Committee has formally met 6 times during the period.
 Attendance at meetings of the Committee was as follows: